sighingnow/jekyll-gitbook/_pages/relayer.md

 ### Requesting

 Users are calling the requests function to express their action's intent with somes parameters such as : assets, amounts, keep the governance rights, slippage parameters.
 Then the request is push into the relayer queue and wait to be processed by a keeper.
 When user are making a request they will also forward some eth in order to pay the gas fees of the keeper.
+(See User flow section)

 ### Processing